phanx-wow/ItemTooltipCleaner/trunk/README.txt

 Features
 --------

-Item Tooltip Cleaner compacts equipment bonuses and removes extraneous text from item tooltips, including item levels, socketing instructions, stack purchase instructions, vendor sell values while you're not at a vendor, "Made by" tags, and "Soulbound" lines.
-It also recolors enchantment lines to help set them apart from equipment bonus lines.
+Item Tooltip Cleaner compacts long equipment bonus lines and removes extraneous text from item tooltips, including item levels; socketing and stack buying instructions; Heroic, Made by, Raid Finder, Reforged, and Soulbound tags; and vendor sell values except when a vendor, auction house, or quest reward window is visible.
+Ut also recolors enchantment lines to help set them apart from equipment bonus lines.

 Item Tooltip Cleaner is compatible with RatingBuster and other addons that read stats from the tooltip.